tidb-incubator/TiBigData/docs/design/2022-03-10-write-bypass-tidb.md

 ## Motivation or Background

-Currently, Fink connector uses JdbcDynamicTableSink to write data through TiDB server.
+Currently, Fink connector uses JdbcDynamicTableSink to write data, which doesn't provide transaction semantics.

 However, this approach leads to the following problems.
 - Lack of atomicity, if the Flink task fails and exists during the writing process, some data will be written successfully while the others not.